 The CCA cannot be used in the roaming case, as the NF Service Producer in the home PLMN will not be able to verify the signature of the NF Service Consumer in the visited PLMN unless cross-certification process is established between the two PLMNs through one of the mechanisms specified in TS 33.310.

+CCA can also be used in the roaming case for creating a transitive trust relationship between the NF Service Consumer of one PLMN and the NRF or NF Service Producer at the PLMN roaming partner.
+When the NF Service Consumer includes CCA and sends its request via vSEPP, vSEPP can verify the CCA of the NF Service Consumer, add its own CCA and sign the service request.
+Thus, the service request received at hSEPP includes CCA information of the NF Service Consumer and of the vSEPP, further vSEPP certificate information and additional signature information.
+The hSEPP can verify the vSEPP information. vSEPP can create it own CCA and signs all information.
+The service request is the forwarded to the NRF or NF Service Producer within its own network, which can then verify the information from hSEPP, while hSEPP verified the information from vSEPP, and vSEPP verified the information from the NF Service Consumer.

 CCA does not provide integrity protection on the full service request.
 Neither does it provide a mechanism for the NF Service Consumer to authenticate the NF Service Producer.

 In this clause, CCAs are described generally for both NF-NRF communication and NF-NF communication.